TelecomsXChangeAPi/OpenTextShield/src/BERT/training/bert-mlx-apple-silicon/README.md

 ## Installation

-To get started with MLX Bert for OTS, you'll need to install the necessary dependencies.
+To get started with OTS on apple silicon, you'll need to install the necessary dependencies.
 Run the following command in your terminal:

 ```bash
 pip3 install -r requirements.txt